bcspragu/logseq-sync/README.md

 ### S3 API

 The real Logseq Sync API gets temp S3 credentials and uploads files direct to S3.
-I haven't looked closely enough to see if we can swap this out for something S3-compatible like [s3proxy](https://github.com/gaul/s3proxy) or [minio](https://github.com/minio/minio).
-I get the sense that `amazonaws.com` may be encoded in the client somewhere, but more testing is required.
+I haven't looked closely enough to see if we can swap this out for something S3-compatible like [s3proxy](https://github.com/gaul/s3proxy) or [MinIO](https://github.com/minio/minio), see [#2 for a bit more discussion](https://github.com/bcspragu/logseq-sync/issues/2).

+Currently, [`amazonaws.com` is hardcoded in the client](https://docs.rs/crate/s3-presign/latest/source/src/lib.rs), so that'll be part of a larger discussion on how to make all of this configurable in the long run.

 ## Associated Changes to Logseq